tayruxin/tp/docs/DeveloperGuide.md

 **Aspect: How the company to be viewed is stored in the `AddressBook`**

--   **Alternative 1 (current choice):** Create a new `UniqueCompanyList` in `AddressBook` to store the selected company which the user wishes to view.
+-   **Alternative 1 (Current Choice):** Create a new `UniqueCompanyList` in `AddressBook` to store the selected company which the user wishes to view.

     -   Pros: Since the `UniqueCompanyList` is an observable list, the `CompanyDetailPanel` will be updated automatically when there is any changes made to the `UniqueCompanyList`.
     -   Cons: There is a need to clear the list before adding the selected company to the `UniqueCompanyList` to ensure that only one company is displayed in the `CompanyDetailPanel` at any time.

 -   **Alternative 2:** Create a new `Company` object in `AddressBook` to store the selected company which the user wishes to view.
     -   Pros: Since there are no lists involved, there is no need to clear the list.
     -   Cons: The `CompanyDetailPanel` will not be updated automatically when there are any changes made to the `Company` object.
-There is a need to create additional methods to update the `CompanyDetailPanel` when there is any changes made to the `Company` object.
+There is a need to create additional methods to update the `CompanyDetailPanel` when changes are made to the `Company` object.

 ### Find Feature